-1 2 Paragraphs (a), (c), (d), and (e) are patterned on Uniform Trust Code §807 (2000), which 3 is derived from Uniform Prudent Investor Act §9 (1994).
-This section deviates from prior 4 uniform acts, however, on the issue of delegation to a co-trustee.
-Following the Delaware 5 Statutory Trust Act, paragraph (b) treats delegation to a co-trustee in the same manner as 6 delegation to another person.
-By contrast, traditional trust law disfavors delegation by one co- 7 trustee to another.
+Paragraphs (a), (c), (d), and (e) track the language of are patterned on Uniform Trust Code §807 (2000), which is derived from Uniform Prudent Investor Act §9 (1994).
+This section deviates from prior uniform acts, however, on the issue of delegation to a co-trustee.
+Following the Delaware Statutory Trust Act, paragraph (b) treats delegation to a co-trustee in the same manner as delegation to another person.
+By contrast, traditional trust law disfavors delegation by one co-trustee to another.
 See Restatement (Second) of Trusts §184 (1959).
-See also Uniform Trust 8 Code §703(e) (2000); Restatement (Third) of Trusts §81 cmt. c(1) (2007).
-[For Discussion: 9 Whether to include further explanation.
-The basic idea is that in an ordinary trust, we 10 assume that if two trustees are named, the donor intended each to be a check on the other.
-11 By contrast, in commercial statutory trust practice, we have limited purpose trustees.]
-12 13 Mutual funds often receive a common set of services from an organization that 14 specializes in operating mutual funds, which is typically the investment adviser or an affiliate.
-15 The trustees monitor the service providers and the Investment Company Act of 1940 requires the 16 trustees to approve the contracts with the adviser and distributor.
+See also Uniform Trust Code §703(e) (2000); Restatement (Third) of Trusts §81 cmt. c(1) (T.D.
+No. 4, 20052007).
+[For Discussion: Whether to include further explanation.
+The basic idea is that in an ordinary trust, we assume that if two trustees are named, the donor intended each to be a check on the other.
+By contrast, in commercial statutory trust practice, we have limited purpose trustees.]

+specializes in operating mutual funds, which is typically the investment adviser or an affiliate.
+The trustees monitor the service providers and the Investment Company Act of 1940 requires the trustees to approve the contracts with the adviser and distributor.
 See 15 U.S.C. § 80a-15.
-17 18 SECTION 412.
-ACTION BY TRUSTEES.
-On any matter that is to be acted on by 10 SECTION 412.
-ACTION BY TRUSTEES.
-On any matter that is to be acted on by 19 trustees: 20 (1) the trustees may act by majority of their number; 21 (2) the trustees may act without a meeting, without previous notice, and without a vote, if (2) the trustees may act without a meeting, without previous notice, and without a vote, if 22 a consent or consents, in a record, setting forth the action so taken, are signed by the minimum 23 number of trustees necessary to authorize or take the action at a meeting at which all trustees 24 entitled to vote thereon were present and voted, but prompt notice of the action must be given to 25 those trustees that did not consent; and 26 (3) a trustee may vote in person or by proxy, but if by proxy, the proxy must be in a 27 signed record.
-28 Comment 29 30 Principal Sources - Delaware Statutory Trust Act §3806; Connecticut Statutory Trust 31 Act § 34-517; Delaware General Corporation law §228; Uniform Trust Code §703 (2000).
-32.